ilyakam/ipmayak/README.md

-IPmayak
+# IPmayak

-==
+Tracks changes of the system's external IP address and writes each new change to a given CSV file.

-Tracks changes to IP address and logs each change to a file
+---